-Heading to the pawn shop to dump unwanted items may not seem very glamorous, but there are times when a quick trip can make a ton of financial sense.
-If you have diamonds, gold, antiques, power tools, collectible coins, or guns, for example, pawn shops offer an easy way to ditch these items and get your hands on some easy cash.
+Heading to the pawnshop to dump unwanted items may not be glamorous, but there are times when a quick trip can make financial sense.
+If you have diamonds, gold, antiques, power tools, collectible coins, or guns, for example, pawn shops offer an easy way to ditch these items and get your hands on some easy money.

 Have an engagement ring to sell after a nasty divorce?
 That’s a great reason to visit a pawn shop in your area, although there may be a better way to sell your engagement ring and sell other jewelry online.
-More on that in a minute.
+Same with old or broken gold jewelry, gold coins and other scrap metal.

 The best part about pawn shops is the fact you don’t have to endure the rigamarole of trying to sell your stuff on craigslist.org or your neighborhood Facebook page.
 Who wants to do that?